 Some ideas to break through?

 1. Check out Bodybuilding.com for some free workout programs 2.
 Go to a class or enlist a personal trainer for a new program.
 3. Change 1 thing: the rests/reps/sets/weight/order 4.
-Deload for one week 5.
+De-load for one week 5.
 Nutritionally: rotate your sources of carbs/protein (there are so many more carb sources than sweet potato and more protein sources than chicken).
+I have some enticing recipes on this site you might want to try: Walnut-crusted Salmon with Kale, a delicious take on Chicken, and Banana Ricotta Pancakes.
 6. Reassess your diet: does it have enough energy to sustain your goals?

 Above all have fun.
 Life is about balance.
 Think to yourself that fitness is a marathon and not a sprint.
 You must be able to keep it up for the long term for a consistency that adds up to overwhelming change!

-If you like what you read, I do have a series of eBooks on Amazon. i have designed these to inform and educate with real no-nonsense information about how to live a sustainably healthy life long term.
-It is the tool kit and knowledge that you need to make your own informed decisions for long term health.
+If you like what you read, I do have a series of eBooks you can find here.
+I have designed these to inform and educate with real no-nonsense information about how to live a sustainably healthy life long term.
+It is the tool kit and knowledge that you need to make your own informed decisions for long-term health.

 Thank you for reading.